Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 148
     scene_title: "Let there be total war!"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene148.jpg
-    narration: "<p>Our last slide of the part begins TOTAL WAR!
+    narration: "<p>Our last slide of the episode begins TOTAL WAR!
 Every civ on the cylinder is at war with every other civ, and perma war is one.
 According to Lunar, this will be the war to end all wars, and only one empire will emerge, becoming sole and absolute victor of the CBRX, season 2.</p>"
 ---